PKU-YuanGroup/Edit-R1/README.md

 ## ✏️ Citation

 ```
+@article{li2025uniworldv2,
+    title={Uniworld-V2: Reinforce Image Editing with Diffusion Negative-aware Finetuning and MLLM Implicit Feedback},
+    author={Li, Zongjian and Liu, Zheyuan and Zhang, Qihui and Lin, Bin and Yuan, Shenghai and Yan, Zhiyuan and Ye, Yang and Yu, Wangbo and Niu, Yuwei and Yuan, Li},
+    journal={arXiv preprint arXiv:2506.03147},
+    year={2025}
+}

 @article{lin2025uniworld,
   title={Uniworld: High-resolution semantic encoders for unified visual understanding and generation},
   author={Lin, Bin and Li, Zongjian and Cheng, Xinhua and Niu, Yuwei and Ye, Yang and He, Xianyi and Yuan, Shenghai and Yu, Wangbo and Wang, Shaodong and Ge, Yunyang and others},